Affiliate links on Android Authority may earn us a commission. Learn more.

 Editor’s note: We’ll regularly update this list of the best phones with removable batteries when new devices launch.

 Most phones with removable batteries fall at the lower end of the specs and price spectrum, and finding good options in this category is getting harder and harder.
-That’s why the Samsung Galaxy XCover 6 Pro is such a pleasant surprise.
+That’s why the Samsung Galaxy XCover 7 was such a pleasant surprise.

 It’s no flagship by any stretch of the imagination, but it’s pretty capable.
-It has a Full HD display, a mid-range Snapdragon 778G processor, decent cameras, and a large removable 4,050mAh battery, making it a very compelling phone.
+It has a Full HD+ display, a mid-range MediaTek octa-core processor, decent cameras, and a removable 4,050mAh battery, making it a more compelling phone.

-The rugged XCover 6 Pro is also built to survive the elements.
+The rugged XCover 7 is also built to survive the elements, which is surprising for a device with a removable back.
 It has an IP68 rating for dust and water resistance and a MIL-STD 810H certification for impact resistance.

-The Samsung Galaxy XCover 6 Pro is more expensive than other similarly-built mid-rangers.
-This phone targets a particular segment of the market.
-So anyone lamenting that there aren’t many decent phones with removable batteries out there has something to look forward to with this rugged option.
+The Samsung Galaxy XCover 7 is more expensive than other similarly built mid-rangers.
+This phone targets a particular segment of the market, so anyone lamenting that there aren’t many decent phones with removable batteries has something to look forward to with this rugged option.

 - Display: 6.6-inch, Full HD+